nehanandi09/ninjaOne-client/readme.md

 - Newly created device can be displayed on top of the list instead of bottom of the list, they can be displayed based on created or added date.
 - Implement pagination for the Device list to display a limited number of devices at a time.
 Consider fetching paginated items via API for better user experience and performance.
 - Display number of devices on top, as a `Total Devices: x` which changes based on filter.
+- Implement alert notifications for various device-related actions, such as editing, adding, or deleting a device.
+These alerts should dynamically respond to different states, providing informative feedback based on the success or failure of the corresponding queries.

 #### Code Organization